Learning-Based Downlink Power Allocation in Cell-Free Massive MIMO Systems

 That said, it is still revealing to see the huge run-time differences when both are executed on the same hardware.
 In Table \ref{runtime}, we recorded the average run-time, for 100 samples, of the WMMSE-ADMM algorithm and the DNN models for the processing schemes and optimization objectives presented earlier.
-Note that the recorded run-times for the learning-based solutions represent the total time taken by all the distributed/clustered DNNs implemented to support the entire cell-free network.
-It is clear that the CDNN provides the least (total) computational complexity by facilitating a common DNN for the APs in each cluster.
+It can be seen that the DNN models satisfy real-time processing constraints that mainly rely on scheduling decisions in the network, which can be in the order of 1\,ms as previously stated.
+Note that the recorded run-times for the learning-based solutions represent the total time taken by all the distributed/clustered DNNs implemented to support the entire cell-free network, i.e., the computational time for each DNN is less than 1\,ms. It is clear that the CDNN provides the least (total) computational complexity by facilitating a common DNN for the APs in each cluster.
 We use the same platform, a 4 core Intel(R) Core i5-10310U CPU with 1.7 GHz base frequency and 4.4 GHz max turbo frequency.
 The programs are all written in Python 3.8.